artsy/metaphysics/docs/adding_a_new_microservice.md

    THREE_BODY_GEMINI_TEMPLATE="three-body-submission"
    ```

-   These will need to be added to : Your `.env`, the `.env.test` and the metaphysics Heroku instances.
+   These will need to be added to : Your `.env`, `.env.example`, `.env.test` and the live environments.

 1. Create an API: `lib/apis/threeBody.js`